 History of TLS

-Tallinn Law School is a new name for a law school that has existed for more than 20 years, offering the finest and most international law programs in the region.
+TalTech Law School (Department of Law) is a new name for a law school that has existed for more than 20 years, offering the finest and most international law programs in the region.
 Founded within Concordia International University Estonia (CIUE) in 1996, the Law School started with 100 students who are now prominent lawyers and legal professionals in Estonia and abroad.
 The first Dean of the Law School was Frank Emmert (photo), who was followed by Tanel Kerikmäe in 2002.

 In summer 2003, after the curricula, faculty, staff and students of CIUE merged with Audentes University, the Law School continued the English language law programs within International University Concordia Audentes (IUCA), whereas the Law School also took over managing the Estonian-language law programs of Audentes University, which also included the law program of another merged private school, Veritas.